feathersui/feathersui-website/docs/haxe-openfl/slider.md

 slider.step = 1.0;
 ```

 The [`step`](https://api.feathersui.com/current/feathers/controls/supportClasses/BaseSlider.html#step) property controls how the slider's value is rounded as it is dragged.
-If we set the slider's [`step`](https://api.feathersui.com/current/feathers/controls/supportClasses/BaseSlider.html#step) to `1.0`, as we do above, the slider will be dragged along whole numbers only and it cannot have a value like `4.5`.
+When the slider's [`step`](https://api.feathersui.com/current/feathers/controls/supportClasses/BaseSlider.html#step) is set to `1.0`, the slider will be dragged along whole numbers only and it cannot have a value like `4.5`.

 Add a listener for `Event.CHANGE` to react to changes to the [`value`](https://api.feathersui.com/current/feathers/controls/supportClasses/BaseSlider.html#value) property: